panlm/panlm.github.io/docs/GenAI/build-mcp-server-on-ec2.md

 ## what is mcp-proxy

-we will use [mcp-proxy](https://github.com/sparfenyuk/mcp-proxy) to move mcp server to ec2 and let client access mcp server through SSE
+we move mcp servers to ec2 and use [mcp-proxy](https://github.com/sparfenyuk/mcp-proxy) to convert STDIO to SSE, and let mcp client access mcp server through SSE

 ```mermaid
 graph LR